 The fruits drop to the rainforest floor, and this is where the cassowary enters the story.
-Cassowaries (Casuarius casuarius johnsonii – Southern Cassowary) eat fruits, like that of the fan palm, that are too large to be eaten by other species.
+Southern Cassowaries (Casuarius casuarius johnsonii) eat fruits, like that of the Fan Palm, that are too large to be eaten by other species.
 By dispersing seeds they’re essential in the longevity of Fan Palm populations.

 This also means that edge effects in fragmented remnants is a serious management challenge.
-Feral pigs also pose a problem: they plough up the ground underneath fan palms, disturbing the forest floor and affecting seedling recruitment.
+Feral pigs also pose a problem: they plough up the ground underneath Fan Palms, disturbing the forest floor and damaging seedlings.

 Finally, weed invasion threatens to outcompete native plants such as the Fan Palm, in particular weed species such as Pond Apple (Annona glabra) and Harungana (Harungana madagascariensis).